nkalis11/sked/README.md

 # SKED Capstone Project

-This is a Capstone Project for CSCI 4911 @ Hawiia Pacific University, solely for educational purposes
+This is a Capstone Project for CSCI 4911 @ Hawaii Pacific University, solely for educational purposes

 ## Goals?